 What makes leaders stand out from others is their vision.
 The ability to visualize the future today and adapt accordingly to help them stay ahead of the curve.
 Moreover, they are great at strategic planning and knows how to turn their vision into reality.
 Visionary leaders tend to communicate their vision to their followers and show passion and commitment, which inspires others to buy into that vision.
 Such leaders are never afraid of pushing unique creative ideas and like to take calculated risks.
 This type of leadership style works great for small and rapidly growing organizations or in a large scale enterprise that is going through a digital transformation.

 3. Servant Leadership

 Ken Blanchard, an author and management expert, defines servant leadership as, “Servant-leadership is all about making the goals clear and then rolling your sleeves up and doing whatever it takes to help people win.
 In that situation, they don’t work for you, you work for them.”

+If you have these leadership characteristics, you are a servant leader.
 With a people-first mentality, servant leaders believe that their subordinates will deliver exceptional results when they feel personally and professionally fulfilled.
 Most popular in nonprofit organizations, servant leadership style can help you boost employee morale, team collaboration and keeping employees engaged at work.

 4. Autocratic Leadership